After you serve your spouse, the case in court begins.

 Contact the court if you are a victim of domestic violence.
 The case manager can meet with you and your spouse separately.

 Remember: Any agreement you make in the case manager conference gets reviewed by a judge and, usually, becomes a court order.
-Anything you can’t agree about the court will set for a hearing.
+For anything you can’t agree about, the court will set a hearing.
 Don’t agree to anything you are not comfortable with.

 Everybody representing themselves in a divorce case takes a “self-represented litigants” class from the court.
 A local lawyer usually teaches the course.
 You can take this in your own county court or anywhere in the state, depending on your schedule.
 Find schedules and sign up on the Vermont Judiciary website.
 The course is free.

-Depending on what you agreed on in the case manager conference and what comes up in your lives, you may need to have one or more temporary hearings.
-For example, you might need a temporary hearing on child support if you didn’t agree on a final child support order, or if one of you loses a job.
+Depending on what you agreed on in the case manager conference and what comes up in your lives, you may need to have one or more status conferences or hearings to create a temporary order.
+For example, you might need a hearing on child support if you didn’t agree on a final child support order, or if one of you loses a job.